gurditsingh/hydeout/_posts/2021-02-09-checkpointing.md

 ```
 In the above example we have provided **Checkpoint directory** and **Storage directory** Paths.

- - **Under the Checkpoint directory :** we have an offsets directory and that commits directory.
+ - **Under the Checkpoint directory :** will generate offsets directory and commits directory.
- - **Under the Storage directory :** we have an actual data files and _spark_metadata directory.
+ - **Under the Storage directory :** will generate actual data files and _spark_metadata directory.

 ### what happens when we start processing :